vitalets/react-native-extended-stylesheet/README.md

 \[[top](#react-native-extended-stylesheet)\]

 ## Caveats
-1. *Dynamic theme change is possible only with loosing components local state*
+1. **Dynamic theme change is possible only with loosing components local state**
    When theme styles are re-calculated - all components should be re-rendered.
    Currently it can be done via re-mounting components tree, please see [#47].
-   > Note: it is not issue if you are using state container like [Redux](https://github.com/reactjs/redux)
+   > Note: it is not issue if you are using state container like [Redux](https://github.com/reactjs/redux) and can easily re-render app in the same state

-2. *Dynamic orientation change is not supported*
+2. **Dynamic orientation change is not supported**
    Please see [#9] for more details.

-3. *Percent values can crash the app in RN < 0.43*
+3. **Percent values can crash the app in RN < 0.43**
    RN >= 0.43 supports percent values natively ([#32]) and EStyleSheet since 0.5.0 just proxy percent values to RN as is ([#77]) without any processing.
    If you are using RN < 0.43, you should stick to EStyleSheet@0.4.0.